nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 <tr>
 <td>SenderReference </td>
-<td>A reference that the sender includes and wants returned in any response. </td>
+<td>A reference that the sender includes and wants returning in any response.</td>
 <td>Any String up to 255 Characters  </td>
 <td>This extension allows the sender to send a reference string which can be returned to the sender.
 The default behaviour is that if a sender reference is received the receiving system should be capable of returning the reference to the sender.</td>
 </tr>